nf-core/dualrnaseq/docs/usage.md

       transcriptome_host = '<path to the tRNA gff annotation fasta file>' }
   }
-// Any number of additional genomes, key is used with --genome }
+// Any number of additional genomes, key is used with --genome_host }
 ```
+The transcriptome fasta file is created by default in the pipeline using provided fasta files and gff file.
+You don't have to specify the path to the pathogen transcriptome in your conf/genomes.config file.
+If you want to use transcriptome defined in [iGenomes config file](../conf/igenomes.config) or
+your conf/genomes.config file, please specify the [`--read_transcriptome_fasta_host_from_file`](###--read_transcriptome_fasta_host_from_file`) flag.

+If `gff_host_tRNA` file is provided, the pipeline combines `gff_host` and `gff_host_tRNA` files to create host gff file.

 ### `--genome_pathogen` (using iGenomes)
 To run the pipeline with pathogen references defined in iGenomes, you must specify which iGenomes keys to use with the `--genome_pathogen` flag.